- General Language Requirement

 - Details about Certain Languages

-Students in the Bachelor of Humanities and Bachelor of Humanities and Journalism must satisfy a Language Requirement as part of their degree.
-Students in the Bachelor of Humanities and Biology are exempt from the Language Requirement.
+Students in both the Bachelor of Humanities and Bachelor of Humanities and Journalism must satisfy a Language Requirement as part of their degree.

-General Language Requirement
+Language Requirement

 The Language Requirement is proficiency in either an Ancient language at the Beginner’s level or a Modern language (other than English) at the Intermediate level:

-- Beginner-level proficiency in an ANCIENT language: This normally requires one full year (1.0 credit) of study at Carleton.
 An ANCIENT language is normally one of Greek, Latin, Biblical Hebrew, etc.

-- Intermediate-level proficiency in a MODERN language (other than English): This normally requires two full years (2.0 credits) of study at Carleton.
-A MODERN language is normally one of French, German, etc.
+This normally requires two full years (2.0 credits) of study at Carleton.

 How to Satisfy the Language Requirement

-Coursework
+- Coursework

 Students who enter Humanities without sufficient skill in a second language, or who wish to learn a new language, can satisfy the Language Requirement by completing courses up to the required level.
-For Ancient languages, this normally means one year (1.0 credits) of study to reach the required Beginner’s level.
-For Modern languages, this normally means two years (2.0 credits) of study to reach the required Intermediate level.
+For Ancient languages this normally means one year (1.0 credits) of study to reach the required Beginner’s level.
+For Modern languages this normally means two years (2.0 credits) of study to reach the required Intermediate level.

-Advanced Language Placement
+- Advanced Language Placement

-Depending on the results of their Placement Test (see below), students who are already somewhat proficient in a Modern language may be able to register immediately for an Intermediate level course, reducing their time of study from two years to a single year (1.0 credits).
+Depending on the results of their Placement Test (see below), students who are already somewhat proficient in a Modern language may be able to register immediately in an Intermediate level course, reducing their time of study from two years to a single year (1.0 credits).

 A student may have their Language Requirement waived if they are already proficient in a Modern Language at the Intermediate level, as demonstrated by either: